Pweder69/Q3-Docs-indiviudal/README.md

 From [Jinho](https://github.com/Jpark27614/CircuitPython)

 ## Reflection
-I feel like this assignment had its troubles with figuring out the calculation but managing the actual value was eazy and outputing to an LCD was only copy paste from previous assignments.
+I feel like this assignment had its troubles with figuring out the calculation but managing the actual value was easy and outputing to an LCD was only copy paste from previous assignments.
 I liked the idea of making us figure out these calculations and it was fun but not to hard if you understand what the documention the the adafruit website means.
 Generaly i would say this was a good reintoduction to LCDs and very basic logic.
 But the most important part was understanding and not copying the equation :)

 # Rotary encoder
 ## Description and code explination